 It was pointed out to me recently by a very well respected blogger that I do not have an "about me" page.
 Apparently this is a normal thing to have on a "travel blog".
 And I just checked on that - I looked at a list of the top 10 travel blogs .. and all of them had big obvious ABOUT or ABOUT ME links at the top of the page in the main menu.
-The mobile version of this blog does have a limited profile at the foot of the page which says:
+I wrote a very limited profile on my Blogger profile, though it does not show up anywhere on the blog :

 I have traveled many roads and in 1999 ended up in Thailand.
 After visiting some 50 countries from Zaire to Bolivia; from India to Malawi; from Denmark to Guatemala, Phuket was where I stopped moving.
 I am married, we have 2 kids, we live in Phuket.

 Maybe that's all you need to know.
 Skip the rest.
 This mini-profile is also on my Google Plus page, but until now I did not have any "about me" information on the main, big, desktop version of the blog.
 The last 11 words of that mini-profile are the important ones.
 I am married with kids and we live in Phuket.
 We're not on holiday here.
 It's a perfectly normal family life.
 Just that we happen to live in Phuket which is a popular destination for tourists.
 And I write a blog about Phuket, or several blogs actually.
 It's a hobby, not a job.
 Sometimes I write new blog pages regularly, sometimes I am too busy with normal life.
 I have a proper job, managing a dive center called Sunrise Divers.
 In high season that's a 6 day per week job.
 In low season, 5 days per week.
 So blogging time and exploring time is limited.
 More gets done in low season (May to October) when I can work less days and take some holidays.

 (above) A little Q&A I did with the local Phuket News paper.